t4rra/CCStopper/README.md

 - One-line install/run
   - thanks [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) for the idea
   - see [below](#one-line-installrun) for commands
-- Hosts file module improved to write/remove addresses more reliably
+- The hosts file module write/remove addresses in a different way, more reliable
+- New module for patching the creative cloud app
+  - credit to AbsentForeskin on the genP discord
+  - requires restart after patching
 - Created logo for shortcut icons (its very original trust)

 ## v1.2.2 Changelog